AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 • Q: If I buy a license, can I install it on multiple computers?

-• A: If it is for your own personal use, then yes.
+• If it is for your own personal use, then yes.
 Refer to the software license agreement for details.

 • Q: How do I know if an update is available?

-• A:Check http://www.plasmavis.com/acidwax/, and compare the version number on the web site with the version number in the AcidWax “about” box.
+• Check http://www.plasmavis.com/acidwax/, and compare the version number on the web site with the version number in the AcidWax “about” box.
 If they are different, then there is an update.

 • Q: Is AcidWax available for other media players?